Page posted: 11/8/13

 The license holder or primary caregiver must store electronic video and audio recordings of participants for five days unless a participant or legal representative requests the recording be held longer based on:

 In that case, the recordings must be maintained in a secured area for 30 days to give the investigating agency an opportunity to make a copy of the recording.
+The investigating agency will maintain the recordings as required in Minn.
+Stat. §626.557, subd.
+12b.

 All video, audio or other personally identifiable information must be treated consistently with HIPAA regulations.